Yale-BIM/f21-assignments/assignment-1/README.md

 ### Deliverables

-* **Code:** You are expected to push code for this assignment to your GitLab repository as indicated in Part I.
+* **Code:** You are expected to push code for this assignment to your GitHub repository as indicated in Part I.

 ### Evaluation